Wayne Rigsby: Early life

-Not much is known about Rigsby's childhood, aside from the fact that his father was a motorcyclist and was in a motorcycle gang.
+Not much is known about Rigsby's childhood, aside from the fact that his father Steve (played by William Forsythe) was a motorcyclist and was in the Iron Gods motorcycle gang.
 His father was in and out of jail for numerous crimes, including manslaughter; it is strongly implied Rigsby was the victim of child abuse.
 Rigsby worked as an arson specialist in San Diego before becoming a CBI agent.
 Rigsby seems to be good friends with Cho and Jane.

 Personality

 He is frequently trying to imitate Jane in his antics and way of life, such as trying to hypnotize a suspect and failing.
 He also seems to be more daring than Cho in some ways, such as when he runs into a burning house to save someone and in the process receives second degree burns on his arm.
 He has also shown moments of immaturity towards his coworkers, showing his sense of humour.

-One of his personal traits is that he does not miss a chance when the opportunity to eat prompts.
-Even in a crime scene he intended to steal one of the cupcakes left in the kitchen.
+He finds it hard to resist snacking opportunistically.
+Even in a crime scene, he intended to steal a cupcake left in the kitchen.